amitshekhariitbhu/android-interview-questions/README.md

     together represent a sequence.
 Each node contains data and a pointer.
 The data in a node can be anything, but the pointer is a reference to the next item in the LinkedList.
 A LinkedList contains both a head and a tail.
 The "Head" is the first item in the LinkedList, while the "Tail" is the last item.
-A LinkedList is not a circular data structure, therefore the tail does not have its' pointer pointing at the Head - the pointer is just NULL.
+It is not a circular data structure, therefore the tail does not have its' pointer pointing at the Head - the pointer is just NULL.
 The run time complexity for each of the base methods are as follows: